yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucketInstanceName`: (optional) name of the cluster-wide `Bucket` instance.
 If blank, then COSI fills in the name during the binding step.
 If defined by the user, then this names the `Bucket` instance created by the admin.
 There is no automation available to make this name known to the user.
 Once a `Bucket` instance is created, the name of the actual bucket can be found.
 1. `phase`:
    - *Creating*: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
    - *Bound*: access to a bucket has been granted, and, for greenfield, a new bucket was created.
-The `Bucket` is bound to a `BucketRequest` via a `BucketAccess` instance.
+The `Bucket` is bound to a `BucketAccess` instance.
    - *Released*: the Bucket is unbound and can potentially reused.
    - *Deleted*: the physical bucket has been deleted and the `Bucket` is about to be removed.